What is a landing page? Definition, objectives, and tips

 2. Persuasive visuals and content

-3. A single CTA displayed strategically
+3. A single, strategically placed CTA

 4. Optimized form

 The form is the conversion hub of the page.
 It should request the minimum amount of information to maximize the completion rate.
-Also consider adding a GDPR notice depending on your audience.
+Also, consider adding a GDPR notice depending on your audience.

 5. Social proof and guarantees